imccart/Medicare-Advantage/README.md

    CMS also publishes average fee-for-service (FFS) costs for each county, which is sometimes useful as a proxy for insurer's costs in MA (although the patient population remains very different between Traditional Medicare FFS and Medicare Advantage).

-   Sata .do file to organize the CMS FFS costs data is coming shortly.
+   Stata .do file to organize the CMS FFS costs data is coming shortly.